Healthcare Businesses More Valuable in South Florida

 Regulatory Requirement of Home Health Agency

-- This compares to another home healthcare entity called a nurse registry, which only may provide non-skilled services but with a much lower regulatory burden.
+• This compares to another home healthcare entity called a nurse registry, which only may provide non-skilled services (and with a much lower regulatory burden).

 Value of Home Health Agency License

 It may be surprising to learn that a home health agency may sell for as high as $250,000 even with no active patients.
-This is because the value of a Medicare certified license allowing an agency to bill for skilled and non-skilled care within specific geographic districts regulated by AHCA has immense value to many buyers.
+This is because the value of a Medicare certified HHA license allowing an agency to bill for skilled and non-skilled care within specific geographic districts regulated by AHCA has immense value to many buyers.
 These buyers would rather buy an existing agency (even with no patients) in order to avoid the very costly and very time-consuming process of obtaining a new agency license in South Florida.
 The ordeal of obtaining a new home health agency can take at least a year and many buyers do not wish to wait so long.
-The costs vary with experience but typically include paying attorneys, consultants, and staff in order to provide patient care (for free) and ultimately pass AHCA inspections.
+The costs vary but typically include attorney, consultancy, and staffing fees necessary to pass AHCA inspections and regulatory hurdles.

 How to Value Home Health Agencies

-The first step to properly value a home health agency is determining the owner benefit of the agency.
-The owner benefit refers to the actual economic profit that an owner-operator derives out of a business.
-Starting with the agency’s EBIDTA (Earnings Before Interest, Depreciation, Taxes, and Amortization), the owner benefit ‘adds-back’ the owner’s salary, any personal expenses that were expensed through the business, unrecorded sales, and other necessary adjustments in order to reflect the true economic profits of the business for a single owner-operator.
+The first step to properly value a home health agency is determining the adjusted owner benefit of the agency.
+The owner benefit refers to the actual economic profit that an owner derives from a business.
+To determine the adjusted owner benefit, one must start by calculating the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) from the seller’s financial statement such as a tax return.
+Then other ‘add-backs’ are included such as the owner’s salary and any of the owner’s personal expenses which flow through the business.
 A multiple of 2.5-4.5 times the owner benefit is generally used when determining the value of a South Florida home health agency.
 A higher than average multiple reflects the value of the license and the strong healthcare industry dynamics in South Florida.

 Factors Affecting Valuation of Home Health Agencies

-- Without a firm grasp on the accounts receivables, a home health agency will be viewed as suspect by potential buyers.
+• Without a firm grasp on the accounts receivable, a home health agency will be viewed as suspect by potential buyers.

-- An agency must pay its caregivers prior to actually billing and receiving payment for services rendered from Medicare (anywhere from two weeks to many months after the caregivers are paid).
+• An agency must pay its caregivers prior to actually receiving payment for services rendered from Medicare (anywhere from two weeks to many months after the caregivers are paid).

-- A smooth running agency with proper billing practices and quality controls is less likely to have accounts receivables problems, and thus will receive a higher valuation.
+• A smooth running agency with proper billing practices and quality controls is less likely to have accounts receivable problems, and thus will receive a higher valuation.

-- Another factor determining an agency’s valuation is the growth rate of the owner benefit, and whether the agency has been adding referral sources (and patients) over time.
+• Another factor determining an agency’s valuation is the growth rate of the business, and whether the agency has been adding referral sources (and patients) over time.

 Transfer of Home Health Agency License to Buyer